bre97-web/Black-Road-CODE-SOURCE/README.md

   2. Install
     Open "SourcePackage.rar" (IF LIFE) , you should Release all files.
   3. Start
-    Start up "source.exe" , you may look one "cmd" window.
+    Start up "ShadowOfWorld-Console.exe" , you may look one "cmd" window.
 + NEW
 | C -> C# Building | Update Times |
 |        0 %       |  12-21-2020  |